spectreconsole/spectre.console/docs/input/appendix/calendar.md

 ### Highlight style

-You can set the highlight style for event via `SetHighlightStyle`.
+You can set the highlight style for a calendar event via `SetHighlightStyle`.

 ```csharp
 var calendar = new Calendar(2020,10);